Flagrante

 Delicto’ opens with a 2 page preface entitled ‘Artist’s

-Notes’ in which Santillo sets out his reasoning behind this particular body
+Notes’ in which Santillo sets out his reasoning behind this particular

 of work.
 For 25 years he pursued a career within architectural design